-How to remove hiring bias in the recruitment process
+How to reduce hiring bias in the recruitment process

 Fostering a diverse and inclusive workplace is becoming a top priority for many companies